Here’s great video on gay Life – Kudo’s to YouTube – I don’t own this, but please enjoy!

 Other Architect and Home sites of Interest

 Every architect has his own website, but it’s far better and easier to find sites on the web where lists and details of a number of architects may be found.
-I also have a huge interest in the history of architecture, so here’s a good up and coming site.
-You’ll can find it at East Alabama Homes
+I also have a huge interest in the history of architecture, so here’s a good up and coming site. – looking for a better one!

 All the best for now and signing off,